Back to blog

 Camera: medium close-up, 85mm

-Motion: 120fps slow-motion fabric undulation; gentle gimbal drift
+Motion: 120fps slow-motion undulation; gentle gimbal drift; fabric catches light

 17. Particles in light